Photo Delivery Guide

 This may be a combination of personal preference (you prefer skin tones to be brighter) or you may be looking at photos on a screen which is not colour and light calibrated.
 If you believe some photos are too dark, please let me know and I will certainly look into this and either increase the exposure or discuss other options.

 Most smartphones these days in dark situations will tend to boost the shadows to the point that there are almost no shadows at all.
-This results in a flat looking photo with no depth, and an amateur looking result.
+This results in a flat looking photo with no depth.
 I will try to retain some natural shadows in photos wherever possible, but if this is not to your taste please let me know.

 A small number of photos may be intentionally, creatively or artistically either shot or edited to be dark (for example silhouettes).